elizabeth-raynor/Virtual-HPLC-Experiment/README.md

 * The calibration and best separation chromatrograms can be analyzed with an overlay of the graphs

 ## Infromation for Running the Application
-Students can access the official application that is hosted on the Bucknell server using this [ Bucknell link] (https://www.projects.bucknell.edu/drugdopinglab/).
-During devlopement, the application was hosted on GitHub and can be accessed using this [GitHub link] (https://jw4590.github.io/Virtual-Chem-Lab/src/).
+Students can access the official application that is hosted on the Bucknell server using this [Bucknell link](https://www.projects.bucknell.edu/drugdopinglab/).
+During devlopement, the application was hosted on GitHub and can be accessed using this [GitHub link](https://jw4590.github.io/Virtual-Chem-Lab/src/) .